Understanding the ROU Asset Journal Entry

 ASC 842 fundamentally changed how accounting departments build their organization's balance sheet, income statement, and cash flow analysis.
 In this blog post, we will dive specifically into ROU Asset Journal Entry considerations and how your lease amortization schedules, monthly journal entries, and monthly rental expenses will need to be accounted for under the new standard.
 The income statement and balance-sheet impact from you lessee journal entries under the FASB standards new rules is steep.

-The lease accounting standards under ASC 842 became effective for all non-public organizations in January 2022.
+ASC 842 fundamentally changed how organizations report leases, requiring lessees to recognize lease liabilities and right-of-use assets on the balance sheet for the first time.
 These updated standards (replacing ASC 840) change how private organizations, businesses, and non-profits evaluate and report leases, the information that must be included, and how they should appear on company financial reports, such as the balance sheet.

 At the time, while most private organizations had begun making the transition, many businesses didn't feel adequately prepared to entirely meet the new standard's criteria.
 New policies and processes had to be chosen and understood as to how they'd impact monthly lease accounting journal entries and end-of-month balance sheets.
 From the first day of implementation, ASC 842 impacts your approach to operating lease accounting, so it's important to correctly understand how ASC 842's principles apply so you don't run into compliance snags down the road.
 Below is an example of how lease liabilities and right-of-use (ROU) assets work under ASC 842.